DCLRL/dclrl.github.io/index.md

 Following the LREC template, submission are non-anonymous and reviewing is single-blind.
 References, acknowledgments, and ethical considerations/broader impact sections do not count toward the page limit.

-A PDF-format appendix containing supplementary information (additional results, information for reproducibility, annotation guidelines, etc.) can also be submitted.
+A PDF-format appendix containing supplementary information (additional results, information for reproducibility, annotation guidelines, etc.) can also be submitted if desired.

 ## Non-archival Submissions

 We will also accept submissions of extended abstracts for works-in-progress and submission of work published elsewhere (including the LREC main conference).
-These submissions will be not receive a full review process, but relevant, high-quality submissions will be listed in our proceedings and linked from our workshop website as relevant work and we will include as many as possible in a poster session.
+These submissions will be not receive a full review process, but relevant, high-quality submissions will be listed in our proceedings and linked from our workshop website as relevant work, and we will include as many as possible in a poster session.
 These submissions will be collected after the archival submission deadline.

 ## Dates